sylvaticus/SPMLJ/lessonsSources/01_-_JULIA1_-_Basic_Julia_programming/0105x_EXERCISE-1.1.md

 <p>&nbsp;</p>
 ```

-Your job is to implement the [Shelling Segregation Model](https://en.wikipedia.org/wiki/Schelling%27s_model_of_segregation), a classical agent-based model in the social sciences, introducing the concepts of emerging macro behaviours and tipping points, leading to its author (Thomas Schelling) receiving the Nobel prize in Economics in 2005.
+In this exercise you will implement the [Shelling Segregation Model](https://en.wikipedia.org/wiki/Schelling%27s_model_of_segregation), a classical agent-based model in the social sciences, introducing the concepts of emerging macro behaviours and tipping points, leading to its author (Thomas Schelling) receiving the Nobel prize in Economics in 2005.

 It has been one of the very first results obtained from running simulations, especially in the social sciences.
 The World is modelled as a gridded space inhabited by two groups (in that period racial and segregation questions concerning the cohabitation of "blacks" and "whites" were topical).